uozuAho/note_searcher/vscode/demo_dir/readme.md

 ## tags
-You can also put tags anywhere in your files, #weapons or #public-speaking.
+You can also put tags anywhere in your files, eg. #weapons or #public-speaking.
 These are also searchable:

 `cheese +#transport`